-This B Term course is offered in-person format on the WPI campus.
-Students will also occasionally be required to watch some asynchronous video content outside of regular class hours.
+This D Term course is offered in-person format on the WPI campus.
+Students will also be required to watch some asynchronous video content outside of regular class hours.

-- All in-person meetings will be Echo360 Video captured and will be available on the course Canvas site.
-The video materials can be used by students who may need to transition to remote learning due to COVID-19 issues. - Asynchronous videos, organized by topic, will also be provided for students' optional use for studying.
+- All in-person meetings will be Echo360 Video captured and will be available on the course Canvas site. - Asynchronous videos, organized by topic, are provided for students' optional use for studying and reviewing in the Pages section of the Canvas site.